EvaanChowdhry/MagicAssistant/README.md

 Yes, Magic is safe.

 ###### How do I close it?
 You can say, 'Magic, exit." or close it from task manager.
+To open task manager, press Ctrl + Shift + Esc
 ## Requirements
 Windows 10 or above,
 A 64 bit operating system,